Step-by-Step Guide to Buying Airplane Tickets

 - If you have elite status with the airline, it is usually better to book directly.
 This is usually the best pathway to make sure to get the preferred seating you are entitled to.

 - With some airlines you’ll always need or want to book directly.
-For example, you are required to buy Southwest tickets directly and it is more convenient to handle Spirit trips on their own website (or even better at the airport where tickets are cheaper than online).
+For example, you are required to buy Southwest tickets directly and it is more convenient to handle Spirit trips on their own website (Spirit flights are considerably cheaper to purchase at the airport if you can; you'll avoid the "passenger usage" fee you'll see online).

 - If you don’t need or want to book elsewhere, consider booking on Orbitz to earn some extra rewards.
 Orbitz provides the best rewards on flight purchases of the major travel booking sites.
 You’ll only get an extra 1-2% back but that is better than nothing and you’ll be entitled to a few other benefits.
 On the other hand, it is often easier to deal with the airline directly, especially if there are problems with your flight.
 Get Cash Back by Booking Your Airfare Through Orbitz.